fossasia/eventyay-tickets/README.rst

    :target: https://pypi.python.org/pypi/pretalx
    :alt: PyPI

+`pretalx` is a conference planning tool focused on providing the best experience for organisers, speakers, reviewers, and attendees alike.
+It handles the submission process with a configurable Call for Participation, the reviewing and selection of submissions, and the scheduling and release handling.
+After the event, `pretalx` allows speakers to receive feedback, upload their slides, and organisers to embed recordings.

-`pretalx` provides a conference planning tool – read our extensive `feature list`_ in our docs to get a better idea of what `pretalx` can do for you, but it probably involves everything you'll need to curate submissions and contents for a conference with up to 100 talks.
+Read our extensive `feature list`_ in our docs to get a better idea of what `pretalx` can do for you, but it probably involves everything you'll need to curate submissions and contents for a conference with up to 200 talks.

 You can host pretalx yourself, as detailed in our `administrator documentation`_, or use our public instance at `pretalx.org`_.